RevolvingMadness/MCUltimate/README.md

 # MCUltimate
-MCUltimate is a python libary for creating minecraft datapacks and resourcepacks.
+MCUltimate is a python libary for creating minecraft datapacks.

 ## Installation